UmmarHisham/TCP1201_G28_GoBoom/Part 2/PART2.md

    | until a card can be played.                                                      |
 2  | When the remaining deck is exhausted and the player cannot play,                 |         Y
    | the player does not play in the trick.                                           |
 3  | Finish a round of game correctly.
-Display the score of each player.              |
-4  | Can exit and save the game (use file or database).                               |         P 5  | Can resume the game.
-The state of the game is restored when resuming a game      |
+Display the score of each player.              |         Y 4  | Can exit and save the game (use file or database).                               |         Y 5  | Can resume the game.
+The state of the game is restored when resuming a game      |         P
    | (use file or database).                                                          |
 6  | Reset the game.
 All scores become zero.
-Round and trick number restart from 1.   |
-7  | Support GUI playing mode (cards should be faced up or down as in the real game). |         N
+Round and trick number restart from 1.   |         Y 7  | Support GUI playing mode (cards should be faced up or down as in the real game). |         N
    | The GUI can be in JavaFX, Swing, Spring, or Android.                             |
 8  | Keep the console output to facilitate checking.                                  |         Y